JunshengFu/rental-bike/README.md

 #### 5. Key Concepts

 In `simplenetwork.py`, there is a simple 3-layer network.
-In this network, we aim to go through and understand the detailed math for each of these concpets (e.g. forward pass, backward pass, error function, gradient descents), instead of looking into more advance networks to achieve the best performance.
+In this network, we aim to go through and understand the detailed math for each of these concepts (e.g. forward pass, backward pass, error function, gradient descents), instead of looking into more advance networks to achieve the best performance.

 ##### (1) Forward pass